Dllamasm4412/GenAI/Week1/Readme.md

 # Learning goals

-This activity is not about asking an AI tool to make everything for you.
+This tutorial is not about asking an AI tool to make everything for you.
 It is about learning a responsible AI-assisted development workflow:

 1. Define a clear project goal.
 2. Ask the AI to inspect and plan before editing.